 What is Involved?

-We will meet every two weeks to progress the training (although this is flexible to suit your schedule).
+We normally meet every two weeks to progress the training (although this is flexible to suit your schedule).

-• 1.5 hour Zoom call - talking through your dog's behaviour, what you can put in place immediately to help your dog feel calmer, less stressed and in the best mind frame possible to learn.
+1.5 hour online call - talking through your dog's behaviour, what you can put in place immediately to help your dog feel calmer, less stressed and in the best mind frame possible to learn.

-• 1.5 hour in-person session at your home - working on the practical side of training - introducing different reward markers and training an alternative behaviour to reacting.
+1.5 hour in-person session at your home/on a walk - working on the practical side of training - introducing different reward markers, training an alternative behaviour to reacting and starting to work on changing your dog's emotional response towards their triggers.

-• 1 hour follow-up in-person session meeting on a dog walk/around your dog's triggers - let's bring everything together and work in front of your dog's triggers.
-We will concentrate on changing your dog's emotional response to their trigger(s) so you can enjoy dog walks again.
+1.5 hour follow-up in-person session meeting on a walk/around your dog's triggers - let's bring everything together and work in front of your dog's triggers so you can enjoy dog walks again.

 The support (yes, this is a lot as I am here to support you and your dog all the way!) -

-• Access to monthly group client support call (PB Connect) where you are welcome to ask me questions and listen to the monthly topic for further tips/training reminders (starting in January 2025 - 7pm on the last Thursday of the month).
+Access to monthly group client support call (PB Connect) where you are welcome to ask me questions and listen to the monthly topic for further tips/training reminders (held on the last Thursday of the month).

 *Travel expenses (per visit) -